Crimson-Zero/recepies/README.md

 # recepies
-Using HTML created a recepies basic website
+Using HTML and CSS created a basic recepies website